 ANFT Certified Forest Therapy Guides have gone on to found businesses in alternative health and eco-wellness tourism, work in the non-profit section for special populations, provide corporate wellness programs and retreats, incorporate our techniques in educational settings, and collaborate in wellness programs through botanical gardens, arboretums, and private and public land managers.
 What began as a dream from the Earth, to simply restore our relationship with the Forest, has become a global movement.
 We invite you to join us on this incredible path.

 The Association was founded by M. Amos Clifford in 2012.
-Amos combined elements of Shinrin-Yoku practice in Japan with his four decades of experience in wilderness guiding, Zen meditation, psychotherapy, educational consulting, and nature connection to create a framework for Forest Therapy.
+Amos combined elements of Shinrin-Yoku practice in Japan with his four decades of experience in wilderness guiding, Zen meditation, psychotherapy, educational consulting, and nature connection to create a framework for Forest Therapy that is now taught by many organizations.

 The first training that ANFT provided for guides was held in California in 2014.
 By the end of 2018 we trained 37 guide cohorts and have developed training teams in other parts of the world.
 In September of 2018 a major milestone was providing our first guide training in a language other than English; we trained a cohort of guides in Spanish at a mountain retreat center in Spain.
 At the end of 2019 we trained 49 cohorts of guides in over 48 countries on six continents.
 We are a truly global organization with a commitment to creating practices that are appropriate for every culture.